-When Pompano Beach rapper Jackboy is asked what he will experiment with musically, he doesn’t hesitate with his answer: “Everything.
+When Pompano Beach rapper Jackboy was asked what he will experiment with musically, he didn’t hesitate with his answer: “Everything.
 Everything that they think I can’t.”

 It turns out this simple yet bold declaration embodies Jackboy’s determined nature and steadfast work ethic.
-Since the very beginning, the 23-year-old Sniper Gang artist has faced challenges posed by his environment and upbringing, the industry, and more.
+Since the very beginning, the 23-year-old Sniper Gang artist has faced challenges posed by his environment, upbringing, the industry and more.
 But in the last four years, he has managed to beat the odds to prosper while cultivating a sound uniquely his own.

 Jackboy was born Pierre Delince on August 27, 1997, in Haiti.
 When he was just six years old, he and his family moved to the United States, hopping around different South Florida cities like North Lauderdale before settling in Pompano Beach.

 He doesn’t remember much about his home country, but proudly reps his Haitian background.
 (He dropped the single “Spittin’ Facts” this past May 18, Haitian Flag Day).
 Of all of the places he’s lived, Jackboy insists that he’s learned the most from Golden Acres, a notorious public housing project in Pompano Beach.

 And what did he learn there?
 “Survival,” he said.

 It was long ago in the Golden Acres projects that Jackboy met his best friend, rapper and Sniper Gang label founder Kodak Black.
 The two instantly bonded, maybe due to their uncanny similarities.
 They both are children of Haitian immigrants who lived in poverty in the same projects.
 And they’re a couple of months apart in age.
 Kodak even has a verse Jackboy’s song “Like a Million” about their bond: “Jackboy, that’s my nigga- we so alike, that nigga my synonym.”